hujhax/austin-improv-wiki/Dusk.md

 * [http://vimeo.com/16178759 Video interview] with [[Shana Merlin]] about the show.
 * Video of opening night (10/23/09): [http://vimeo.com/16185444 part 1], [http://vimeo.com/16533754 part 2].
 * [http://vimeo.com/9117551 Video] of the opening of the 11/13/09 show.
-* [http://vimeo.com/10691457 Video] of their 4/1/10 show (a warm-up for their Chicago festival appearancw).
+* [http://vimeo.com/10691457 Video] of their 4/1/10 show (a warm-up for their Chicago festival appearance).
 * Video of their 9/23/10 show: [http://vimeo.com/29566603 part 1], [http://vimeo.com/30286429 part 2].
 * Video of their 9/23/10 show: [http://vimeo.com/30947551 part 1], [http://vimeo.com/31256790 part 2].